 As a claim progresses through the code editing cycle, each service line on the claim is processed through the code editing rules engine and evaluated for correct coding.
-As part of this evaluation, the prospective claim is analyzed against other codes billed on the same claim and previously paid claims found in the member/provider history.
+As part of this evaluation, the prospective claim is analyzed against other codes billed on the same claim as well as previously paid claims found in the member/provider history.